-Musicians from the Springfield Symphony Orchestra will be providing online 30-minute Zoom Lessons through the SSO Virtual Conservatory to assist students who are preparing for their video audition!!!
-These lessons will be one-on-one with an experienced and encouraging musician from the SSO, who will serve as a mentor to students who are preparing for their video auditions!
+Musicians from the Springfield Symphony Orchestra will be providing online 30-minute Zoom Lessons through the SSO Virtual Conservatory to assist students who are preparing for their audition!!!
+These lessons are one-on-one with an experienced and encouraging musician from the SSO.
 We highly recommend that students who do not currently take private lessons to take advantage of this opportunity.
 The first lesson is FREE, and every subsequent lesson will be $28 per 30 minute lesson.

 How far is Springfield from me?